Challenges for Boys

 I encourage you to reach out to us and allow us to showcase for you how we inform parents, and provide them the language necessary, and the tools necessary, to protect their own children.

-There are over 12, billion adult content videos viewed by 0-17 year olds in the United States every year.
-Estimates of 15-17 year old boy's consumption of adult content videos range as high as 50 videos a week.
+There are over 12 billion pornography videos viewed by 7-17 year olds in the United States every year.
+Estimates of 14-17 year old boy's consumption of pornography videos range as high as 50 videos a week.

 I say failed because our American children see 12 billion videos a year.

 It is communication between parents and kids that will end this challenge.
 We take a very direct and purposeful approach when discussing this content with grown ups.
 We do not shame, blame, or use colorful language.
 We talk about the world our kids live in, not the world we wished they lived in.
-We showcase how that it is not an environment that has not been created by kids.
-Grown ups have created this environment and grown ups need to change it.
+We showcase that this is an environment that has NOT been created by our kids.
+Grown ups created this environment and grown ups need to change it.